Experiential Living Opportunities

 Women's Leadership

 The Women's Leadership Living Opportunity is home to domestic and international female students.
 Residents of Voigt strive to build a strong, inclusive community where women can grow and develop together into strong female leaders.
 Voigt is an energetic and creative community for women who want to create lasting friendships and positive experiences.
 Residents of the female only housing community agree to specific rules regarding male visitors.
-Male guests are allowed to visit Voigt Hall, but are prohibited from staying overnight in the hall as well as they must adhere to the standard guest policy.
+Male guests are allowed to visit Voigt Hall but are prohibited from staying overnight in the hall.

 Location: Voigt Hall (East Green)